 Please check with your employer for information regarding your specific HSA.
 With an itemized billing summary for the visit, you typically are able to use your HSA account.

 The cost of labs varies greatly depending on what is needed.
 I will review all lab orders with you and discuss cost concerns.
-I work to keep the cost at a minimum and labs are usually covered by insurance.
+I work to keep the cost at a minimum and labs are usually partially covered by insurance.